This post contains affiliate links.

 This will allow it to restart and show your newest edits made to the project.
 After your device is plugged in properly to the computer or TV, you will be able to access all of your work.
 This is your time to share your creations and ideas with a group or audience.

 Of course, every system will have its positives and negatives; that's what makes it possible for there to be competition.
 Along with many other devices, Chromecast has several pros and a few extra cons that might help you decide if this is the best option for your projects.
+If you use SignPresenter with it, many of these negatives won't matter.

 Pros of Chromecast: